Exploring Surgical Options For Sleep Apnea

 Hyoid Suspension is a procedure that involves repositioning the hyoid bone, a small U-shaped bone located at the base of the tongue.
 By securing the hyoid bone in an elevated position, Hyoid Suspension helps improve the stability and patency of the upper airway, reducing obstructions during sleep.

-See also The Best Pillows For Sleep Apnea Sufferers
+See also Diagnosis Of Sleep Apnea

 1.5 Tracheostomy